VictorZuanazzi/The_Hitchhikers_Guide_to_Pregnancy/alcohol/alcohol_impacts_on_health.md

 Scientific studies consistently show that **no** level of alcohol consumption is risk-free.
 While some research points to minor cardiovascular benefits from occasional drinking, the risks — including cancer, liver disease, and premature death - far outweigh any potential gains.
 Health organizations worldwide, like the WHO, Canada's, US, UK, Australia and France updated their guidelines, to urge significant caution.
 Australia has the losest guidelines of them recommending no more than 10 drinks a week and no more than 4 a day, France recommends at least 2 alcohol-free days and Canada is the strikest recommending no more than 2 drinks a week.
 Cheers to that!

-_Do cheeks get drunk faster?_ On average, yes, but they also face higher health risks.
+_Do chicks get drunk faster?_ On average, yes, but they also face higher health risks.
 Women's blood alcohol levels are higher than men's for the same alcohol intake due to physiological factors like, body water content, metabolism, and hormones.
 Though the variations between individuals often outweight the gender distinctions.
 Most countries regonize that and adopt gender-neutral recommendations.
 Yet, on health, women face heightened risks, such as an increased likelihood of breast cancer and faster development of liver disease even at low levels of drinking.

-## Top 3 Most Rigorous Studies (In-Depth Analysis)
+## The most important studies

 ### 1. Global Burden of Disease 2016 Alcohol Study (GBD 2016 Alcohol Collaborators, 2018)